Web3-Mastermind-Groups/pm/README.md

 npm run start:ganache
 ```

-This will migrate the contracts to the local blockchain.
-You will see a 2 private keys for an authorized accounts that can create proposals.
+You will see a list of public and private keys.
-Copy one of the keys to your pasteboard/clipboard (e.g. `CMD + c`).
+Copy the __second private key__ to your pasteboard/clipboard (e.g. `CTRL + c`).

 In another terminal window, inside the pm directory, start the frontend web app by running

 ```
 npm run start:app
 ```
+This will migrate the contracts to the local blockchain.

 Navigate to `localhost:3000` in your browser.
 Using Metamask, import a new account and paste in the private key you copied.
 Then click connect on the webpage.
 In Metamask, approve the app's request for access to your accounts.
 You will then see your connected Ethereum address.
 With this account you can create a new proposal and vote on it.

-### Mainnet / Testnet

-To interact with the application on a live network, run `npm run prod` and select Kovan on Metamask.

 ## Testing

-To run the test suite, run the command `npm run test:contracts`.
+To run the test suite, run the command `npm run truffle:test`.

 The tests cover access control, core functionality, revert conditions, time dependent funcationality, and circuit breaker functionality.
 This tests ensure the contract behaves in an expected way and does not have any major security holes.

+## Known Issues
+### Incorrect Nonce
+If you get an error from Metamask about incorrect nonces when doing the local demo, you must reset your Metamask account and then try again.

 ## Specification